-We are delighted to announce that the comprehensive “The Routledge Companion to Marketing Research” will be published on 28th June.
+We are delighted to announce that the comprehensive “The Routledge Companion to Marketing Research” was published on 28th June.

 This single-volume reference provides an alternative to traditional marketing research methods handbooks, focusing entirely on the new and innovative methods and technologies that are transforming such research and practice.